skolson/KmpIO/ReadMe.md

 This is a Kotlin multiplatform (KMP) library for basic Text file, Binary file, and zip/archive file IO.
 It was initially implemented with the android target, now implementations for Apple targets are being built.

-**2/9/2022** - Both UTF-8 and UTF-16 Charsets pass text file unit tests.
-Raw file IO basic unit tests are passing.
-Starting on Zip file support for Apple.

-**2/8/2022** - The MacOS text file (UTF-8) unit tests are passing now, but today's commit has a purposefully failing assertEquals as a reproducer for Kotlin Gradle issue https://youtrack.jetbrains.com/issue/KT-51217.
-RawFle and ZipFile will be in next commit

-**2/4/2022** - This is a brand new publish even though the code has been used for a long time in an Android app.
-The Mac and IOS support is new.

 ## Reason for Existence

 Kotlin multiplatform code needing basic IO file support should not need platform-specific code to do so.
 This library provides:

+- Coroutine support using Dispatchers.IO
 - Text file reading/writing, by line breaks or by text blocks, with selectable charset encode/decode
 - Binary file reading and writing, with random access by file position
 - Zip/archive file writing or reading, with Kotlin friendly syntax for handling zip entries.
+  - Zip64 support
+  - initially Deflate compression only on Android.
+Apple adds LZMA, BZip.
 - Bitset class similar to java's Bitset, but KMP only.
 - Base64 encoding KMP only code
 - ByteBuffer support using KMP-only code, similar to Java's ByteBuffer, with endian support.
 Syntax is a little more Kotlin friendly.
 Both ByteBuffer and UByteBuffer are available for use.
-- Very basic Charset encode/decode for a limited number of charsets
+- Basic Charset encode/decode for a limited number of charsets

 Supported platforms (KMM targets) all 64 bit only: